Kelley & Evanchek

-Filing for bankruptcy is designed to help people and businesses that can no longer pay their creditors get a fresh start and get into a better situation with their debt.
-Either through liquidating your assets to pay debt or creating a repayment plan, bankruptcy can help eliminate debt and keep creditors at bay under the protection of the US Bankruptcy Court.
+Facing financial challenges can feel overwhelming, but you don’t have to go through it alone.
+Filing for bankruptcy is designed to help individuals and businesses that can no longer pay their creditors get a fresh start and manage their debt more effectively.
+Whether through liquidating assets or creating a repayment plan, bankruptcy can help eliminate debt and protect you under the U.S. Bankruptcy Court.

 Filing for Bankruptcy in Michigan